 Different types of cargo are transported over land, sea, and air.
 It is generally categorized as dry, chill, or frozen.
 Cargo could be temperature-sensitive, for example, food products, meat, pharmaceutical drugs, etc.

-Such temperature-sensitive cargos have to be transported in containers that can maintain the temperature or humidity requirements of the cargo.
+Such temperature-sensitive cargos must be transported in containers that can maintain the temperature or humidity requirements of the cargo.

 There could be other special transportation requirements too.
-Containers of different types and sizes are used to transport the different types of cargo based on the customer’s requirements.
-It is estimated that currently there are between 20 to 23 million TEU in circulation globally!
+Containers of different types and sizes are used to transport the different kinds of cargo based on the customer’s needs.
+It is estimated that there are between 20 to 23 million TEU in circulation globally!

 Containers are generally of two categories – dry containers and refrigerated containers.

-Usually, dry containers are bare containers with lockable doors at one end though, containers with doors on either end are also found.
+Usually, dry containers are empty containers with lockable doors at one end, though containers with doors on either end are also found.

-Refrigerated containers also known as reefers are used to transport goods that require special temperature settings so that they do not deteriorate or get damaged during transit and storage.
+Refrigerated containers, also known as reefers, transport goods that require particular temperature settings so that they do not deteriorate or get damaged during transit and storage.
 The internal temperature of a reefer is controlled according to specifications.

-Flat racks and open-top containers are used for the transport of Out of Gauge cargo (OOG).
-These are cargo that comes in abnormal sizes and shapes that do not fit inside a conventional shipping container such as a twenty-foot or a forty-foot container.
+Flat racks and open-top containers transport Out of Gauge cargo (OOG).
+These are cargo that comes in abnormal sizes and shapes that do not fit inside a conventional shipping container, such as a twenty-foot or a forty-foot container.

-Examples for OOG cargo are wind turbine blades, very large industrial boilers, bulldozers, etc. Flat racks and open-top containers are also available in sizes of twenty-foot and forty-foot.
+Examples of OOG cargo are wind turbine blades, large industrial boilers, bulldozers, etc. Flat racks and open-top containers are available in sizes of twenty-foot and forty-foot.

 Shipping containers come in two standard sizes, namely, twenty-foot and forty-foot containers.
-In shipping terms, these two are referred to as a TEU (Twenty-foot Equivalent Units) and an FEU (Forty-foot Equivalent Units) respectively.
+In shipping terms, these two are TEU (Twenty-foot Equivalent Units) and an FEU (Forty-foot Equivalent Units).
 A standard TEU or FEU also goes by the name of a general-purpose container (20’ or 40’ GP container).

 Though containers of varying sizes are used globally for the transportation of goods, the TEU and FEU are the most common.
-Some other sizes that shipping containers come in are forty-foot High Cube (40’ HC), forty-five-foot High Cube (45’ HC), etc.
+Shipping containers come in other sizes: forty-foot High Cube (40’ HC), forty-five-foot High Cube (45’ HC), etc.

-The high cube containers have a height of one foot more than the normal GP containers.
-It is interesting to note here that in the world container market, there are more general-purpose containers than high cube ones, just as there are more of FEUs in circulation than TEUs!
+The high cube containers have a height of one foot more than the standard GP containers.
+It is interesting to note here that there are more general-purpose containers in the world container market than high cube ones, just as there are more FEUs in circulation than TEUs!

 Typically, a TEU is made of tough, heavy-duty, weather and corrosion-resistant steel, known as Corten steel.
 The components of such a container are the front-end wall panels, a roof, two sidewall panels, the floor, and a door frame with the door assembly and locking mechanism.
 One of the sidewall panels usually has a small opening for ventilation.

-Containers are locked using lock-rods that run vertically on the two doors.
-Each door usually has two lock-rods on it.
-Port authorities around the world require that loaded containers for transport are secured using at least one container seal that is affixed on the lock-rod mechanism in its prescribed slot.
+Containers are locked using lock rods that run vertically on the two doors.
+Each door usually has two lock rods on it.
+Port authorities worldwide require that loaded containers for transport are secured using at least one container seal affixed to the lock-rod mechanism in its prescribed slot.

 The lock and seal are for the safety and security of the cargo inside the container.
-Container seals are covered by the standards set by the International Standards Organization (ISO) under ISO 17712:2013.
+Container seals are covered by the International Standards Organization (ISO) standards under ISO 17712:2013.

 Let us take a look at the dimensions of a TEU here.